sunpeak is MCP-App-First (April 2026)

 }

-The ChatGPT simulator, dev simulation builder, and any ChatGPT-only runtime features live here.
-They’re first-class — not afterthoughts or community plugins — but they don’t pollute your app code.
+The inspector, testing utilities, and dev tools live in dedicated subpaths.
+They’re first-class, not afterthoughts, but they don’t pollute your app code.
 Your resource components stay portable.

 Here’s where MCP Apps run today:

-• ChatGPT — OpenAI contributed elements of the original ChatGPT Apps protocol to MCP and now supports the open standard alongside their existing SDK.
+- ChatGPT — OpenAI contributed elements of the original ChatGPT Apps protocol to MCP and supports the open standard.
+Inline, picture-in-picture, and fullscreen display modes are available.

 MCP-App-first doesn’t mean lowest-common-denominator.
 ChatGPT has features that Claude doesn’t, and vice versa. sunpeak treats these as first-class extensions, not hacks.

-For ChatGPT, that means full access to OpenAI’s apps-sdk-ui component library, the ChatGPT simulator for local development, and any ChatGPT-specific runtime APIs.
+For ChatGPT, that means the ChatGPT inspector for local development, display mode control, and ChatGPT-specific runtime APIs.
+For Claude, it means Connector data access patterns, OAuth authentication, and interactive Connector support.
 These are maintained alongside the core framework, tested in CI, and documented.

 Get Started